Indoor tanning: Beds

 Most tanning beds are horizontal enclosures with a bench and canopy (lid) that house long, low-pressure fluorescent bulbs (100–200 watt) under an acrylic surface.
 The tanner is surrounded by bulbs when the canopy is closed.
 Modern tanning beds emit mostly UVA (the sun emits around 95% UVA and 5% UVB).
 One review of studies found that the UVB irradiance of beds was on average lower than the summer sun at latitudes 37°S to 35°N, but that UVA irradiance was on average much higher.

 The user sets a timer (or it is set remotely by the salon operator), lies on the bed and pulls down the canopy.
 The maximum exposure time for most low-pressure beds is 15–20 minutes.
-Maximum times are set by the manufacturer according to how long it takes to produce four "minimal erythema doses" (MEDs), an upper limit laid down by the FDA.
+In the US, maximum times are set by the manufacturer according to how long it takes to produce four "minimal erythema doses" (MEDs), an upper limit laid down by the FDA.
 An MED is the amount of UV radiation that will produce erythema (redness of the skin) within a few hours of exposure.

 High-pressure beds use smaller, higher-wattage quartz bulbs and emit a higher percentage of UVA.
 They may emit 10–15 times more UVA than the midday sun, and have a shorter maximum exposure time (typically 10–12 minutes).
 UVA gives an immediate, short-term tan by bronzing melanin in the skin, but no new melanin is formed.
 UVB has no immediate bronzing effect, but with a delay of 72 hours makes the skin produce new melanin, leading to tans of longer duration.
-UVA is less likely to cause burning or dry skin than UVB, but is associated with wrinkling and loss of elasticity because it penetrates deeper.
+UVA is less likely to cause burning or dry skin than UVB but is associated with wrinkling and loss of elasticity because it penetrates deeper.

 Commercial tanning beds cost $6,000 to $30,000 as of 2006, with high-pressure beds at the high end.
-One Manhattan chain was charging $10 to $35 per session in 2016, depending on the number, strength, and type of bulbs.
-This is known as level 1–6 tanning; level 1 involves a basic low-pressure bed with 36 x 100-watt bulbs.
-Depending on the quality of the bed, it may contain a separate facial tanner, shoulder tanners, a choice of tanning levels and UVA/UVB combinations, sound system, MP3 connection, aromatherapy, air conditioning, a misting option and voice guide.
-There are also open-air beds, in which the tanner is not entirely enclosed.